GianpaoloBranca/SoftwareEng2/scratches/TP/TP.md

   * Step 1, performed in a virtual machine environment: We will follow two parallel flows of test:

-      * C testes: using stubs for the **SensorsController** and **GPSManager** we will test the critical components of the subsystem in the order highlighted in the diagram(arrows with C labels).
+      * CAR testes: using stubs for the **SensorsController** and **GPSManager** we will test the critical components of the subsystem in the order highlighted in the diagram(arrows with CAR labels).
 These components are the most domain specific ones and their integration has to be considered with particular care.
-      * CP testes: tests for the integration on the components of the presentation layer of the car application, they can be carried out in parallel from the C testes.
+      * CPRES testes: tests for the integration on the components of the presentation layer of the car application, they can be carried out in parallel from the CAR testes.

   * Step 2 :

-      * After the tests of the step 1 has been performed the application will be deployed in a real vehicles and the integration of the **SensorsController** and **GPSManager** will be tested with the possibility to manipulate the car to simulate mechanical problems.
+      * After the tests of the step 1 has been performed the application will be deployed in a real vehicles and the integration of the **SensorsController** and **GPSManager** will be tested with the possibility to manipulate the car to simulate mechanical problems(CSENS testes).

 ### 2.4.2 Subsystem integration sequence
 we have 4 subsystem in our system: